Why would I want to outsource my post processing?

 Colour is very subjective, and everyone’s preferences differ.
 Some like very warm saturated colours, other prefer much more neutral tones.
 You may prefer very contrasty images, or maybe a little more detail in the shadows.

 Our services for post processing are tailored to your individual requirements – just like professional labs learned your film preferences.

 We recommend that you send us examples of files you’ve corrected, or a link to a gallery of images, so we can see how you like your files.
 In most cases we can match your existing style – send us some examples, and we’ll see how close we can get!

 Which raw processor do you use?

 While we have tested most raw processors at some stage, we choose to use Adobe Lightroom for most post processing.
 Adobe’s fast updates for all brands of new cameras, compatibility with Photoshop, and sidecar xmp files make it an ideal choice.

-Each raw processor has a slightly different look and feel, however high quality raw conversion is dependant on familiarity with the program’s tools, as much as the program itself, so don’t worry if you’ve had trouble getting the kind of look you prefer from Lightroom – send us some test files and your preferred conversions too, and we’ll get them to match.
+Each raw processor has a slightly different look and feel, however high quality raw conversion is dependent on familiarity with the program’s tools, as much as the program itself, so don’t worry if you’ve had trouble getting the kind of look you prefer from Lightroom – send us some test files and your preferred conversions too, and we’ll get them to match.

 Are the resulting files ready to print?